• Skip to primary navigation

 Mum's rissoles are a family favourite that are super easy to make

-Good old fashioned Aussie rissoles.
-A quick Google search tells me they are actually of French origin, but nevertheless, most Aussie kids grew up eating them and they are often on the menu when I visit mum.
-My mum’s rissoles are simple to make with minimal ingredients but full of flavour.
-You can add your…
+Good Old-Fashioned Aussie Rissoles 🇦🇺 A quick Google search tells me they’re actually of French origin — but regardless, most Aussie kids grew up eating them, and they’re almost always on the menu when I visit Mum.
+Her rissoles are simple, made with just a few basic ingredients, but they’re full of flavour.
+You can…

 Healthyish Ricotta Pancakes